Comparison inequalities and fastest-mixing Markov chains: Lov a sz--Winkler mixing times. Lov a sz--Winkler mixing times

-\begr (a)~The Lov\'asz--Winkler theory of mixing times and the statement and proof of \refT{T:TmixBD} all carry over routinely to the ``continuized'' chain which evolves in the same way as the given discrete-time chain but with independent exponential random times with mean~$1$ replacing unit times.
-In particular, the value of $T_{\rm mix}(X)$ remains unchanged under continuization of an irreducible discrete-time birth-and-death chain~$X$ with initial state~$0$.
+as desired. \end{pf} \begin{Remark} (a) The Lov\'asz--Winkler theory of mixing times and the statement and proof of Theorem~\ref{TTmixBD} all carry over routinely to the ``continuized'' chain which evolves in the same\vadjust{\goodbreak} way as the given discrete-time chain but with independent exponential random times with mean $1$ replacing unit times.
+In particular, the value of $T_{\mathrm{mix}}(X)$ remains unchanged under continuization of an irreducible discrete-time birth-and-death chain $X$ with initial state $0$.

-(b)~By a theorem of Aldous and Diaconis~\cite[Proposition~3.2]{MR88d:60175} in discrete time and a theorem of Fill~\cite[Theorem~1.1]{MR1183166} in continuous time, any ergodic finite-state Markov chain~$X$ (regardless of initial distribution) has a fastest (\ie,\ stochastically minimal) strong stationary time~$T$ satisfying $\PP(T > t) = \sep(t)$ for every~$t$ (restricted to integer values for a discrete-time chain).
-If the state space is partially ordered with bottom element~$\zh$ and top element~$\oneh$ and the chain~$X$ starts in~$\zh$, and if the time-reversed kernel $\Kt$ is monotone, then~$\oneh$ is a halting state for any such~$T$; to see this, observe that
+(b) By a theorem of Aldous and Diaconis \cite{MR88d60175}, Proposition 3.2, in discrete time and a theorem of Fill~\cite{MR1183166}, Theorem 1.1, in continuous time, any ergodic finite-state Markov chain $X$ (regardless of initial distribution) has a fastest (i.e., stochastically minimal) strong stationary time $T$ satisfying $\PP(T > t) = \operatorname{sep}(t)$ for every $t$ (restricted to integer values for a discrete-time chain).
+If the state space is partially ordered with bottom element $\zh$ and top element $\oneh$ and the chain $X$ starts in $\zh$, and if the time-reversed kernel $\Kt$ is monotone, then $\oneh$ is a halting state for any such $T$; to see this, observe that

-where~$\pi$ is the stationary distribution and the penultimate equality follows from the monotonicity of $\Kt^t$.
+where $\pi$ is the stationary distribution and the penultimate equality follows from the monotonicity of $\Kt^t$.

-Now consider an ergodic birth-and-death chain~$X$ (in discrete or continuous time) on $\Xc = \{0, \dots, n\}$ with stationary distribution~$\pi$ and initial state~$0$.
+Now consider an ergodic birth-and-death chain $X$ (in discrete or continuous time) on $\Xc= \{0,\ldots, n\}$ with stationary distribution $\pi$ and initial state~$0$.
 In the discrete-time case, assume that the chain is monotone; this is automatic in continuous time by a simple and standard coupling argument.
-Then a fastest (\ie, stochastically minimal) strong stationary time~$T$ exists, and~$n$ is a halting state for any such~$T$.
-It follows that $T_{\rm mix}(X) = \EE\,T$ and thus \refT{T:TmixBD} also gives an expression for $\EE\,T$, which equals
+Then a fastest (i.e., stochastically minimal) strong stationary time $T$ exists, and $n$ is a halting state for any such $T$.
+It follows that $T_{\mathrm{mix}}(X) = \EE T$ and thus Theorem~\ref{TTmixBD} also gives an expression for $\EE T$, which equals

 in discrete time and equals